 This article has links to products and services we love, which we may make commission from.

 Looking for the best Highlands tours from Edinburgh?
-While it takes over three hours to get there, Edinburgh is the perfect starting point for exploring the rolling hills, deep lochs and history in the north of Scotland because there are so many one-day and multi-day tours to meet every budget, timeframe and reason for visiting.
+While it takes over three hours to get there, Edinburgh is the perfect starting point for exploring the rolling hills, deep lochs, and history in the north of Scotland.
+There are so many one-day and multi-day tours to meet every budget, timeframe, and reason for visiting.

-Tours are accompanied by expert guides who love Scotland, so not only are you getting comfortable transport to a difficult-to-reach region, but you will also learn about Scottish culture and history.
+Tours are accompanied by expert guides who love Scotland, so you will not only get comfortable transport to a difficult-to-reach region but also learn about Scottish culture and history.

-The most popular bus tours from Edinburgh tend to leave from a central point, the Old Town, so consider this when you are researching where to stay.
+The most popular bus tours from Edinburgh tend to leave from a central point, the Old Town, so consider this when researching where to stay.

-You may also like our guide to day tours from Edinburgh for those short on time.
+You may also like our guide to day tours for those short on time.

 Where are The Highlands?

-Stretching from Fort William along the West Coast, up along the top of Scotland to John O’Groats, and down towards Elgin Inverness and Aviemore, the Highlands takes in some of the most rugged and beautiful lands.
+Stretching from Fort William along the West Coast, up the top of Scotland to John O’Groats, and down towards Elgin, Inverness, and Aviemore, the Highlands encompass some of the most rugged and beautiful lands.

 The mountains tower above you as you meander through the glens.

-Discovering the lochs, of which Scotland has over 30,000, there is so much to explore, and getting the right tours from Edinburgh to the Highlands can seem a huge task, so let’s dive in and discover which is the best tour for you.
+Discovering Scotland’s over 30,000 lochs is a huge task, and getting the right tours from Edinburgh to the Highlands can seem daunting.
+So, let’s dive in and discover the best tour for you.

 Best Day Trips From Edinburgh to The Highlands